khalidelaggan/axe-linter/readme.md

 ```

-## if you change the rank of the headings like the following:
+## If you change the rank of the headings like the following:

 ```